GEO3460 – Surveying, Photogrammetry and Spatial Analysis

 - 5 credits overlap with GEG2210 – Data Collection - Land Surveying and Digital Photogrammetry (discontinued).

 Up to 6 hours of lectures and up to 4 hours of practicals per week.
-Day visits from businesses/public institutions.
-There will be weekly exercises, and reports from 4 of these will be awarded a pass/fail.
-Two compulsory assignments count towards the final grade.
+Day visits from businesses / public institutions.
+There will be weekly exercises, and reports from 4 of these must be approved before the final exam.
+There is a mandatory field course for 3-4 days at the end of the semester.
+Work from this field course is used in one of two written assignments that count towards the final grade.

 We reserve the right to change the teaching form and examination of the course in semesters where 5 or fewer students have been admitted.

-- Up to 4 written assignments have to be approved before you can sit the end of course written examination.
+- 4 written assignments have to be approved before you can sit the end of course written examination.

-- Two compulsory written assignments together count for approximately 40%.
+- Two written assignments together count approximately 40% towards the final grade.